Home

 One of the simplest things you can do is to start using fragrance free, unscented or hypoallergenic products.
 Most hypoallergenic products contain no added fragrance, but the ingredients of the products themselves may have some scent.

-Nowadays more people are becoming sensitive to fragrance, so look for hypoallergenic skin care products, hypoallergenic shampoo and hypoallergenic hair care products, hypoallergenic soaps and fragrance free laundry detergents.
+I've written more about what to look for in finding hypoallergenic skin care, sensitive skin shampoos and hair care products, non-irritating soaps, and fragrance free laundry detergents.

 These products are usually created without the artificial fragrances that cause allergic reactions in people sensitive to scents so dealing with your own home and products is quite simple.